-Con Edison Crews Ready to Restore Power as Wintry Weather Approaches
+Con Edison Crews Ready to Restore Power as Severe Weather Approaches

-Con Edison is prepared to respond to any service problems that arise as a storm passes through the region this weekend.
-The storm is expected to bring high wind gusts and rain.
+Con Edison is prepared to respond to any service problems that arise as a storm passes through the region tonight.
+The storm is expected to bring high wind gusts, and possible thunderstorms.

 Strong winds can knock trees and branches onto power lines, causing customers to lose service.
-Sustained rain softens the ground and can make it more likely that trees will topple.
+Rain softens the ground and can make it more likely that trees will topple.

 The energy company cautions everyone to stay away from downed wires.